CitcomS is a finite element code designed to solve compressible thermochemical convection problems relevant to Earth's mantle.

 - Checkpoint at the 9,000th time step which allows user to shorten the computation time (if the solver is interrupted before finishing the computation, one can resume the computation from the checkpointed state).
 NOTE: The checkpoint files are produced by an x86 machine and may not be usable by other types of machines, e.g., PowerPC.

-If you are interested in following the main line of development, use the following Subversion command:
+If you are interested in checking out CitcomS from the CIG repository, use the following git command:

 - CitcomS Manual [2012-02-02]